Rise of Born Globals and Their Association with High Technology Intensity or Services Sector— Myths or Reality?

-Literature suggests that the proportion of born globals - firms entering foreign countries soon after birth - has increased significantly over time and such firms are associated with high technology intensity or services sector.
+Literature suggests that the proportion of born globals—firms entering foreign countries soon after birth—has increased significantly over time and that such firms are associated with high-technology-intensity or services sector.
 However, there is little empirical support for these claims.
-To address this gap, this paper presents an empirical analysis of age at first global entry of US manufacturing and service multinationals that entered foreign countries in the last century.
+To address this gap, this article presents an empirical analysis of age at the first global entry of US manufacturing and service multinationals that entered foreign countries in the last century.
 Only manufacturing showed a significant rise in the number of born globals.
-Being born global was not correlated with either having high technology intensity or being a service firm.
+Being born global was not correlated with either having a high-technology-intensity or being a service firm.

 Global Business Review

 Singh, Suresh, "Rise of Born Globals and Their Association with High Technology Intensity or Services Sector— Myths or Reality?"
 (2017).
 Management and Marketing Faculty Publications.
 18.